kalvotom/ChristensenSet.jl/docs/src/index.md

 This Julia package is motivated by the [John Baez's article](http://math.ucr.edu/home/baez/roots/) and [Dan Christensen's experiments](http://jdc.math.uwo.ca/roots/).
 It employs the [PolynomialRoots.jl](https://github.com/giordano/PolynomialRoots.jl) package for root finding.

+A few beautiful fractal images can be found in the [Gallery](https://kam.fit.cvut.cz/deploy/christensen/).

 ## Polynomial iterator

 ```@docs